Munazaa/Flood-Mapping-Case/README.md

 - **NDWI Calculation**: The code calculates the Normalized Difference Water Index (NDWI) using Sentinel-2 imagery to detect water bodies before and after a flood event.

-- **SAR-Data Processing**: Sentinel-1 SAR data is processd in SNAP using snappy API.
+- **SAR-Data Processing**: Sentinel-1 SAR data is processd in SNAP using SNAPISTA.

 - **Post-Processing Steps**: This version of the code provides an initial estimation of flood detection but requires further post-processing steps to enhance accuracy.
 These include refining the thresholds, integrating auxiliary datasets, and improving water body masking, which are currently underway.